Main Definition

+AI data readiness is the degree to which an organization’s data assets are prepared, in terms of quality, organization, accessibility, and governance, to support AI and machine learning workflows.
 AI Data Readiness describes whether your data is actually usable for machine learning, not just whether you have a lot of it.
-Most organizations sit on petabytes of unstructured data, but the majority of AI projects stall or fail because the underlying data isn’t fit for purpose, not because of algorithm limitations.
+Most AI projects stall or fail because the underlying data isn’t fit for purpose, not because of algorithm limitations.
 Training data is buried, unlabeled, duplicated, poorly documented, or scattered across storage silos nobody can search.

-Starfish Storage addresses AI data readiness as an infrastructure problem, not an AI problem.
-Its metadata-driven platform catalogs and classifies unstructured data at scale, so organizations can identify, curate, and stage the right training data before the first model ever runs.
+Starfish assists with AI data readiness through its AI powered querying capabilities and its data catalog that delivers visibility into what data exists, data classification tools, and pipeline automation.
+With Starfish, organizations can identify, curate, and stage the right training data before the first model ever runs.

 Related Links